Media access unit: Bandwidth

 In theory, this networking technology supported large geographic areas (with a total ring circumference of several kilometers).
 But with the bandwidth shared by all stations, in practice separate networks spanning smaller areas were joined using bridges.
 This bridged network technology was soon displaced by high-bandwidth switched networks.

 Fault tolerance

 Multistation Access Units contain relays to short out non-operating stations.
-Multiple MAUs can be connected into a larger ring through their ring in/ring out connectors.
+Multiple MAUs can be connected into a larger ring using their ring in and ring out connectors.

 An MAU is also called a "ring in a box".
 The loop that used to make up the ring of the token Ring is now integrated into this device.
 In Token Ring, when a link is broken in the ring, the entire network goes down; however with an MAU, the broken circuit is closed within 1ms; allowing stations on the ring to have their cords unplugged without disabling the entire network.